YaroslavGaponov/spooch/README.md

 Info
 ========

-Spooch is NoSQL database server with RESTFul API in pure Node.JS
+Spooch is NoSQL database server with REST API in pure Node.JS

 ## Start